 While Sidibé enjoyed taking photographs of young people at parties and dances, he preferred taking black-and-white portraits of his clients in the studio, where he could participate more directly in the creative process.
 He initially worked for Photo Service, a studio and photo supply store owned and operated by the French photographer, Gérard Guillat-Guignard.
 Like Seydou Keïta, who belongs to the preceding generation of Malian photographers, Sidibé opened his own studio.
 His establishment, Studio Malick, was opened in 1962.

 Although the studio portraits that Sidibé took of his clients are not candid, some reflect the charm found in Sidibé’s photographs of young people in social settings, such as a 1975 portrait of a young couple in a three-quarter profile.
 Sitting on a stool with her legs crossed, the young woman wears a tank top, bell-bottom pants, platform shoes, a watch, a necklace, earrings, and ring.
 Behind her, a young man rests his right hand on her shoulder and poses his left hand against the pocket of his pants.
 He wears a plaid button-up shirt, pants, belt, watch, shoes, and ring.
 The couple is positioned against a solid-colored cloth backdrop, with a patterned cloth beneath them on the floor.
-Unlike the couple in Nuit de Noël (Happy Couple), the couple in the portrait are inside in the studio space, posed, and looking directly at the camera.
+Unlike the siblings in Nuit de Noël (Happy Couple), the couple in the portrait are inside in the studio space, posed, and looking directly at the camera.
 However, both couples appear intimate and don fashions popular with young people at the time.

 Unlike his practice of going out to take photographs of young people, Sidibé’s studio practice endured well beyond the 1970s.
 The Archive of Malian Photography, which hosts photographs from the 1940s–90s taken by Malian photographers, contains a small portion of Sidibé’s extensive, prolific body of work.
 Looking through the archive, the viewer gets a sense of the clientele Sidibé worked with over the years.
-The couple in Nuit de Noël (Happy Couple) are two of the countless clients that he photographed during his illustrious career.
+The brother and sister in Nuit de Noël (Happy Couple) are two of the countless clients that he photographed during his illustrious career.

 Manthia Diawara, “The Sixties in Bamako: Malick Sidibé and James Brown” in Malick Sidibé: Photographs (2003), pp. 8–22.